KnownStormChaser/master-weather-model-list/models/wave_models/global/france/mfwam-global-france.md

 Météo-France runs MFWAM in several configurations distributed through different channels.
 The regional 0.025° European grid (FRANGP0025) is a separate product with its own package and cadence — see [MFWAM FRANGP0025](../../regional/france/mfwam-hr-france.md).
 A distinct global MFWAM at 1/12° with multi-satellite assimilation is distributed through Copernicus Marine — see [MFWAM Global (Copernicus)](./mfwam-copernicus.md).
 These are different operational systems, not different renderings of one run.

+This package has only carried global data since **25 March 2025**; before that it published a European domain, and a separate 0.5° global package existed until April 2025.
+Both are covered under *Recent version history* — the distinction matters for anyone working with archived files, since `01` files predating that date are Euro-Atlantic, not global.

 > **Naming note.** The distribution names this package `vague-surcote` ("wave–surge"), a tree it shares with Météo-France's HYCOM2D storm surge systems.
 The MFWAM files themselves contain no surge fields.

 ---